 Course Details for San Francisco Zen Center Class

-The 8-week class meets Tuesday evenings (7:00pm - 9:30pm), from May 8th - June 26th.
+The 8-week class meets Tuesday evenings (7:00pm - 9:30pm), 2018 Summer dates TBD.
 The class also includes a daylong of practice.
-The daylong retreat for the Winter MBSR class will be either be held at SFZC or at the Jikoji Retreat and Zen Center in Los Gatos, CA (depending on availability).
+The daylong retreat for the Summer MBSR class will be either be held at SFZC or at the Jikoji Retreat and Zen Center in Los Gatos, CA (depending on availability).
 Directions to Jikoji can be found here.

 San Francisco Zen Center (Conference Center).
 308 Page St, San Francisco, CA 94102.
 Click here for a map.

 Note: While the class will be held at the Zen Center, it is important to point out that MBSR has been designed specifically to be non-denominational and, therefore, complements any existing religious or spiritual practice (or lack thereof).
 Mindfulness is a simply a method of mental training.